Hynexly

 Read the business section like a product map

 Investor.gov's 10-K primer says the Business section is a good place to start because it describes the company's main products and services.
-That sounds basic, but it is where many investment mistakes begin.
+That sounds basic, but it is where many research mistakes begin.

 For any company, the business section is where to look for: